 The Queen's Speech contained a brief reference to government plans that could see the biggest change to how the national parks are run in the six decades since they were set up.

-Team news as Wakefield Wildcats host Widnes Vikings in Thursday's Super League fixture at Belle Vue (20:00 BST).
+Team news as Hull FC host Castleford Tigers in Thursday's First Utility Super League fixture at the KC Stadium (20:00).

 Paul Hudson is the weather presenter and climate correspondent for BBC Look North in Yorkshire and Lincolnshire.

 Join us for all your news, sport, travel and weather again from 08:00 on Friday.

 Danni Hewson reports on the war of words that's broken out over Kellingley Colliery and Danny Carpenter has been to see a 1,000-year-old boat that's gone on display in Wakefield.